Clipteam/clipcc-gui/README.md

 Here's an example of how states transition.

-Suppose a user clicks on a project, and the page starts to load with url https://scratch.mit.edu/projects/123456 .
+Suppose a user clicks on a project, and the page starts to load with URL https://scratch.mit.edu/projects/123456 .

 Here's what will happen in the project state machine: